 Honda Aircraft Company announced that it has commenced production of the much anticipated HondaJet, the world’s most advanced light jet aircraft.
 During a press conference at the National Business Aviation Association (NBAA) annual meeting and convention in Orlando, Florida, the company also highlighted key testing milestones that have been successfully accomplished, enabling the HondaJet to move closer to certification and delivery.

 The car club meets at Jameson’s Irish Pub on Soi AR next to Nova Park.
-The next meeting is on Monday October 8 at Jameson’s at 7 p.m.
+The next meeting is on Monday November 12 at Jameson’s at 7 p.m.
 A totally informal meeting of like-minded souls to discuss their pet motoring (and motorcycling) loves and hates (plus lies and outright exaggerations).
 Come along and meet the guys who have a common interest in cars and bikes, and enjoy the Jameson’s specials, washed down with a few beers.
+A couple of the members were scrutineers at the Abu Dhabi Grand Prix, so they may have some scuttlebutt about the F1 scene.
 Always a fun night.
 Be prepared to laugh a lot at some of the antics of the members (when they were younger)!
 The Car Club nights are always on the second Monday of the month (not every second Monday)!